alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 outcome #=> #<Cat:0x00000001012b6748 @context=#<struct Cat::Context eaten=["fish"], walked=true>>
 ```

-It would be interesting to discuss about the differences between the
+It would be interesting to discuss about all the differences between the
-interactor/organizer approach (which is a procedural approach glued by a
-**Local DTO**) and this trivial OO approach.
+interactor/organizer approach and this trivial OO approach.
 But it's an expensive matter.
-Let's
-shortcut it on some spotlights.
+Let's shortcut on some spotlights.

 ## Controlling the context

 In the example the context is a simple `Struct`.
 This brings two important
 things to the table:

-1. you can implement behaviour
+1. you can implement behavior
 2. you must declare all the attributes in advance

 The second one could be a burden, but it's also quite logical: while